portworx/px-docs/knowledgebase/faqs.md

 * Providing a "data bridge" for moving from non-containerized workloads towards containerized workloads Please see the documentation [here](/manage/shared-volumes.html), or view our [YouTube Demo](https://www.youtube.com/watch?v=AIVABlClYAU)

 ### How are snapshots implemented?
-Thick clones or Thin copy-on-write?
+Thick clones or Thin clones?
-Thin copy-on-write
+Portworx snapshots are redirect-on-write snapshots and are thin clones.

 ### What's the largest cluster size that's been tested?
 Supported?
-We support 20 nodes for the 1.0 release of PX-Enterprise.
+Portworx PX-Enterprise supports 1000 nodes in the same cluster.
 But this is only a QA/qualification limit.

 ### How quickly is node failure detected?
 On the order of milliseconds.